Small-Angle Scattering: Fourier Transform and Phase Problem

 The $\vec{r}_i$ here signify the relative locations of all scattering centers in the sample, relative to either simply the first scattering center or any arbitrary center chosen.
-Indeed all arrangements are mathematically identical.
+Indeed the choice of coordinate origin is arbitrary and any choice is mathematically identical.
 Replacing the sum by a weighed integral allows also the calculation for the case of a (quasi)continuous sample with number density $\rho(\vec{r})$:

-This is the Fourier transform of the number density of scattering centers with scattering efficiency $b$, it can also be applied for numerous scattering efficiencies.
+This is the Fourier transform of the number density of scattering centers with identical scattering efficiency $b$, it can also be applied for numerous scattering efficiencies, if a space dependent scattering power (scattering length density) $\rho_b(\vec{r}) = b(\vec{r})\rho(\vec{r})$ is used under the integral.

+In the following, the incoming amplitude is normalized to unity,$A_{\mathrm{inc}}=1$, such that all intensities are given relative to the incoming beam intensity.

 However, since the phase information got lost while obtaining the intensity as an absolute square of the amplitudes, there is no direct analytic way of performing an inverse Fourier transform.
 This is why this is called the phase problem.
 Also, as described above, in a wide range of cases it is enough to investigate the modulus of $\vec{Q}$, neglecting its vector nature.